KoenZomers/OneDriveAPI/README.md

 ## Version History

+2.0.0.0 - August 21, 2017

+- Added support for utilizing the Microsoft Graph API to access files from both Consumer OneDrive as well as OneDrive for Business sites through 1 unified authentication process
+- Changed the default limit for deciding between the Simple Upload and Resumable Upload from 5 MB to 4 MB [as per Microsoft recommendations](https://dev.onedrive.com/items/upload_put.htm)
+- All methods in the base OneDrive class are now virtual so you can easily override them in your inherited code if you wish to do so

 1.6.7.0 - August 18, 2017

 - Compiled both the API and demo application against the .NET Framework 4.5.2 since 4.5 has gone out of support by Microsoft